dasolari/Gitflow-and-Docker-Guide/README.md

 6. If you chose the second course of action, you now have two ways of merging your _feature_ branch into _develop_: :horse:
     - Create the pull request on Github, discuss it with your team and finally merge it in Github (__be sure to check__ that the _feature_ branch is merging into _develop_).
 Then once it's merged, locally you have to run `git flow feature finish name-of-your-feature` (it might ask you to commit your merge, write something if you want and the finish the merge writing `:wq`).
 You will be taken the your _develop_ branch, here you should do `git pull` in case any other changes were made in between.
     - Create the pull request on Github, discuss it with your team, then locally run `git flow feature finish name-of-your-feature` (it might also ask you to commit the merge).
 After this, you will be located in the _develop_ branch, here you have to run `git push` (might have to run `git pull` before) and the pull request will be automatically closed on Github.
+If you had to run `git pull`, it's because someone made a change before you in _develop_ and in this case, your branch will not be automatically merged on Github.

 And you are done :grin:.
 This would be the general workflow to follow on any team project.
 The other branches (__hotfix__, __release__ and __support__) work the same way as the _feature_ branch.